codethenews/encyclopedia-of-storytelling/encyclopedia.md

 [technique]

+## wayfinder
+Sometimes people get lost, and need a reminder of where thy are, so they can find their way.
+This is esepcially important on the internet, where are readers are asked to process a lot of information, even on a single page, let alone across all the tabs they have open, and whatever is going on IRL.
+_Wayfinders can take the form of..._
+**navigation**
+**progress indicators**

 ## waveform
 Resembling a wave, it's a visual representation of sound frequencies.
 Sometimes used with voice (not always motivated)